mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ## Defining Command Line Arguments

-To ease the configuration of a machine learning algorithm, for which you created a custom integration, the base class `mlrl.testbed.BaseRunnable` provides a simple mechanism for defining custom command line arguments by overriding the method `configure_arguments`.
-As illustrated below, the user-specified  values for these arguments can then be retrieved in the method `create_classifier`:
+To ease the configuration of a machine learning algorithm, for which you created a custom integration, the base class {py:class}`mlrl.testbed.BaseRunnable <mlrl.testbed.runnables.LearnerRunnable>` provides a simple mechanism for defining custom command line arguments by overriding the method {py:meth}`configure_arguments <mlrl.testbed.runnables.Runnable.configure_arguments>`.
+As illustrated below, the user-specified  values for these arguments can then be retrieved in the method {py:meth}`create_classifier <mlrl.testbed.runnables.LearnerRunnable.create_classifier>`:

 ```python
 from argparse import ArgumentParser